 - In patients physically dependent on narcotics, frank and occasionally violent withdrawal symptoms may be precipitated.
 Be prepared to restrain the patient as they may become violent with reverse of the narcotic effect. - The duration of some narcotics is longer than Naloxone.
 Repeated doses of Naloxone may be required.
-Patients who have received this medication must be transported to the hospital because coma may reoccur when Naloxone wears off.
+Patients who have received this medication must be transported to the hospital because coma may reoccur when Naloxone wears off. - When administering Naloxone intranasally, never place a needle inside a patient's nasal cavity.
+It is best to use a mucosal atomization device.

 2 mg IV/IN every 3 minutes, MAX dose 8 mg.
-If desired you may start by giving 0.5 mg and titrate to effect.
+If desired, start by giving 0.5 mg and titrate to effect.

-<5 years: 0.1 mg/kg IV/IN >5 years or 20 kg: 2 mg IV/IN Nitroglycerin
+<5 years or <20 kg: 0.1 mg/kg IV, max 2 mg >5 years or >20 kg: 2 mg IV